What is Single Stream Recycling?

 Recyclable items on campus include:

-- All paper, including newspapers, junk mail and envelopes with plastic windows
+- Clean paper, including newsprint, catalogs, magazines, phone books, copy paper, and junk mail and junk mail envelopes with plastic windows - no wax coating, please

 What does not go in the recycling bin?